-Be aware that it is possible to have overlapping limitations; that is, you could find that you have a memory limitation and an I/O limitation occurring simultaneously.
-With the methods outlined here, reiterating as necessary, you should be able to detect all major limitations for further resolution.
+Be aware that it is possible to have overlapping limitations; that is, you could find a memory limitation and an I/O limitation occurring simultaneously.
+With the methods outlined in this section, reiterating as necessary, you should be able to detect all major limitations for further resolution.